silx-kit/silx/doc/source/sample_code/index.rst

          :align: center
      - This example demonstrates how to use ScatterMaskToolsWidget and NamedScatterAlphaSlider with a PlotWidget.
-   * - :download:`shiftPlotAction.py <../../../examples/shiftPlotAction.py>`
-     - .. image:: img/shiftPlotAction.png
-         :height: 150px
-         :align: center
-     - This script is a simple (trivial) example of how to create a PlotWindow, create a custom :class:`PlotAction` and add it to the toolbar.

-       The action simply shifts the selected curve up by 1 unit by adding 1 to each value of y.
-   * - :download:`stackView.py <../../../examples/stackView.py>`
-     - .. image:: img/stackView.png
-         :height: 150px
-         :align: center
-     - This script is a simple example to illustrate how to use the StackView widget.
    * - :download:`syncaxis.py <../../../examples/syncaxis.py>`
      - .. image:: img/syncaxis.png
          :height: 150px
          :align: center
      - This script is an example to illustrate how to use axis synchronization tool.
-   * - :download:`colormapDialog.py <../../../examples/colormapDialog.py>`
-     - .. image:: img/colormapDialog.png
-         :height: 150px
-         :align: center
-     - This script shows the features of a colormap dialog.
-   * - :download:`plotClearAction.py <../../../examples/plotClearAction.py>`
-     - .. image:: img/plotClearAction.png
-         :height: 150px
-         :align: center
-     - This script shows how to create a minimalistic PlotAction that clear the plot.

-       This illustrates how to add more buttons in a plot widget toolbar.

 .. _plot3d-sample-code: